“Leisure time evaporated the moment we repackaged and sold digital office productivity tools as consumer gadgets.” - Jeff Einstein

 Things to do on a daily basis…

-1. Whatever your religion, or lack thereof, put a higher power or something greater than yourself first.
+- Whatever your religion, or lack thereof, put a higher power or something greater than yourself first.
 Doing so compels humility and gratitude.
-Humility moderates excess, imposes perspective and compels patience, and gratitude is the internal wellspring of all healing.
+Humility moderates excess, imposes perspective and compels patience while gratitude is the eternal wellspring of all healing.

 That said, always…